 By our choice of $k$ this contradicts \eqref{eq:weight-sea-star}. \end{proof}

-We now associate to the weighted hyperorientation $\Omk$ of $\Hk$ a weighted hyperorientation $\bOm$ of $H$; see Figure~\ref{fig:reduction-sea-path2}.
+We now associate with the weighted hyperorientation $\Omk$ of $\Hk$ a weighted hyperorientation $\bOm$ of $H$; see Figure~\ref{fig:reduction-sea-path2} (note that, by these rules, an edge $e\in\bOm$ is 1-way iff the associated $j$ defined in Claim~\ref{claim:config-sea-path} is equal to $k$).
 Let $e$ be an edge of $H$ and let $e_1,\ldots,e_k$ be the edges of $H_k$ subdividing $e$ in clockwise order around the incident dark face.
 We define the weight $\bw(e)$ of $e$ in $\bOm$ to be

 and we orient $e$ 1-way if the weight is positive and 0-way otherwise.
 Note that for any outer edge $e$, the edges $e_1,\ldots,e_{k-1}$ are all 1-way of weight $k$ and $e_k$ is also 1-way (because $\Omk\in\cHp$), so that